microshare/microshare.github.io/docs/2/general-user/welcome.md

 &nbsp;

-#### For updates on the Microshare® Platform's Release dates, please refer to the [Management Consule Access Page](https://www.microshare.io/management-console-access/).
+#### For updates on the Microshare® Platform's Release dates, please refer to the [Management Console Access Page](https://www.microshare.io/management-console-access/).

 ## 2. Quick Links